snicoper/agenda-manager-docs/backend/domain/calendar/calendar.md

 - **Identifier**: `CannotDeleteCalendarWithResources` Se lanza cuando se intenta eliminar un calendario que tiene recursos.
   - **Code**: `CalendarErrors.CannotDeleteCalendarWithResources`
   - **Description**: The calendar cannot be deleted because it has resources.

+- **Identifier**: `WeekDayNotAvailable` Se lanza cuando se intenta agregar un día festivo que no está disponible en el calendario.
+  - **Code**: `CalendarErrors.WeekDayNotAvailable`
+  - **Description**: The holiday cannot be added because the day is not available in the calendar.

 ## Comentarios adicionales